ShannonEgan0/IMDB_Distribution_Analysis/README.md

 <i>Sum of Squares Voting Distribution Error = Σ(film vote proportion - expected vote proportion)²</i>
 </p>

-Examples of the deviation estimated using the sum of squares error are below.
+Examples of the expected vote distribution of films to their actual vote distributions are below.

 <p align="center">
   <img src="readme_files/Alvin and the Chipmunks.png" />